 We want you to MOVE because you love yourself, but sometimes (for as much as 50% of women according to Continence Australia) our movement comes at the cost of little accidents.

-Not many of us like to admit that we've peed a little - or even a lot, and while it's great to get movin' it's even better to look after your bod and not put any undue stress on your pelvic floor!
+Not many of us like to admit that we've peed a little - or even a lot, and while it's great to get movin' it's even better to look after your bod and to have some deep respect for the ol' pelvic floor.

-These exercises are generally considered to be pelvic floor safe.
+These exercises are generally considered to be pelvic floor safe by Pelvic Floor First:

 - Low Impact Water exercises are fantastic, as they are low impact and don’t stress your pelvic floor as much.